 DCP at Zoo Duisburg, Germany

 In 2012, Dudzinski was invited to Germany to conduct observational studies of the common bottlenose dolphins (Tursiops truncatus) at Zoo Duisburg, Duisburg, Germany.
 This group of nine dolphins was DCP’s first study to be conducted on dolphins residing in a man-made pool.
 The addition of Zoo Duisburg dolphins to DCP’s research roster meant we have data from two groups of wild dolphins (actually 3 or 4 if you include our archives), two groups of captive dolphins residing in natural lagoons and one group of dolphins living in a man-made pool.
 Our methods were consistent between all field sites and species for recording video and audio data.
 Our assumptions were consistent between sites.
-Dudzinski has returned a few times to continue our studies of this group of dolphins and we are finding no significant differences in how dolphins exchange tactile contact whether they are wild or captive, in natural lagoons or in man-made pools.
-One of DCP’s summer-interns-turned-regular-volunteer, Nicole Danaher-Garcia assisted with data processing and is one of the co-authors on our paper comparing pectoral fin contact between dolphins at each type of our field sites.
+Dudzinski returned a few times to continue our studies of this group of dolphins and we found no significant differences in how dolphins exchange tactile contact whether they are wild or captive, in natural lagoons or in man-made pools.
+Prior to her doctoral work, Nicole Danaher-Garcia assisted with data processing and co-authored on our paper comparing pectoral fin contact between dolphins at each type of our field sites.

-With research currently ongoing at four locations including three dolphin species and several distinct research questions, DCP scientists are also investigating how each group compares to the others.
+With research currently ongoing at RIMS (Roatan), DCP researchers have access to a data archive spanning multiple locations including three dolphin species, DCP scientists ask questions of each group individually and are also investigating how each group compares to the others.
 What are the similarities and differences in use and production of tactile and vocal behavior among dolphins?
 Could species or habitat differences play a significant factor in any observed differences in signal exchange?
 Are there differences between wild dolphins with those in captivity?
 These are just some of the questions that scientists collaborating with DCP are pursuing.
-Check out the research section of this web site for more details.
+Check out the research and publication sections of this web site (Research Hub) for more details.

-DCP team memb ers use specially developed underwater video and directional bioacoustic recording equipment (the MVA) to identify and localize individual dolphins as the source of sounds.
+DCP team members use specially developed underwater video and directional bioacoustic recording equipment (the MVA) to identify and localize individual dolphins as the source of sounds.
 Understanding which dolphins produce sounds and how the sounds might be used facilitates examination of relationships between dolphin sounds and behaviors.
 This unique study of dolphin communication, both in the wild and with dolphins in human care, collects data under water and uses non-invasive methods to observe and record dolphins in their own habitat.
-DCP is also the only group to apply the exact same protocols for data collection and analyses on wild dolphins to observations of bottlenose dolphins in captivity at three facilities – at RIMS in Roatan, Honduras; at Dolphin Encounters in Nassau, The Bahamas; and at Zoo Duisburg in Duisburg, Germany.
+DCP is also the only group to apply the exact same protocols for data collection and analyses on wild dolphins to observations of bottlenose dolphins in captivity.

 Occasionally, the dolphins find the MVA very interesting, even when it’s not in the water with one of the DCP team members!